Skip to content

 Samhain; from Irish samhain, cf. Scots Gaelic samhainn, Old Irish samain (summer’s end), from sam (summer) and fuin (end) is a festival on the end of the harvest season in Gaelic and Brythonic cultures.
 Many scholars believe that it was the beginning of the Celtic year.

-This day falls between two days: Oíche Shamhna (October 31) and Lá na Marbh (November 1st).
-Oíche Shamhna is Halloween and Lá na Marbh is the Day of the Dead, or All Souls Day when those who have passed away are remembered.
+This day falls between Oíche Shamhna (31 October) and Lá na Marbh (1 November).
+Oíche Shamhna is Halloween, and Lá na Marbh is the Day of the Dead, or All Souls Day when those who have passed away are remembered.
 It marks the beginning of the “darker half” of the year as the winter approaches.

 Winter Solstice

-The winter solstice celebrates the shortest day of the year and, depending on the calendar, occurs between December 21 to December 23.
-Though the winter solstice lasts an instant, the term is also colloquially used like “midwinter” to refer to the full 24-hour period of the day on which it occurs.
+The winter solstice celebrates the shortest day of the year and, depending on the calendar, occurs between December 21 and 23.
+Though the winter solstice lasts an instant, the term is also colloquially used, like “midwinter”, to refer to the entire 24-hour period of the day it occurs.

 Annually, hundreds of people gather in Newgrange, Co.
-Meath, Ireland to watch the sunrise magically illuminate the ancient burial site.
-Globally, interpretation of the event has varied from culture to culture, but most cultures have held a recognition of rebirth, involving holidays, festivals, gatherings, rituals or other celebrations around that time.
+Meath, Ireland, to watch the sunrise magically illuminate the ancient burial site.
+Globally, interpretation of the event has varied from culture to culture.
+Still, most cultures have held a recognition of rebirth, involving holidays, festivals, gatherings, rituals or other celebrations around that time.

 Imbolc

-Imbolc is one of the four principal festivals of the Irish calendar, celebrated among Gaelic peoples and some other Celtic cultures, either at the beginning of February or at the first local signs of Spring.
+Imbolc is one of the four principal festivals of the Irish calendar.
+It is celebrated among Gaelic peoples and other Celtic cultures at the beginning of February or at the first local signs of Spring.

 The Irish Imbolc translates from the Old Irish Imbolg, or “in the belly”—a tribute to the early spring pregnancies of ewes.
 As lactation begins, an array of dairy foods eaten on this day symbolizes new beginnings.
 Corn dollies, fashioned like Brighid, are made by young Pagans, while adults twist Brighid crosses.
 After dark, candles are lit to welcome the rebirth of the sun.